The barn loop trail : snowshoe Vallorcine

 Embed this item to access it offline

-Where are the animals ? learn more about how to preserve thos mixed larch and spruce forest and its inhabitants.
+Where is the wildlife?..
+Learn how to protect this mixed larch and spruce forest and its inhabitants.

-Nice loop leading to the typical hamlet of Les Granges, with an exceptional view on Aiguille Verte and the massif of Mont-Blanc.
-Family trail for an easy snowshoe hike.
+A lovely loop towards the traditional village of Les Granges, with exceptional views of the Aiguille Verte and the Mont-Blanc massif.
+A family-friendly route for an easy snowshoe hike.

 4 points of interest